saddledata/uidocs/docs/how-to/building-a-transformation-pipeline.md

 title: Building a Transformation Pipeline
 ---

-One of the most powerful features of SaddleData is the ability to chain multiple in-flight transformations together.
+One of the most powerful features of Saddle Data is the ability to chain multiple in-flight transformations together.
 This guide will show you how to build a simple yet practical transformation pipeline.

 Let's say we have a `users` table with the following columns: